bedatadriven/gcc-bridge-example/README.md

 ## Requirements

-The GCC-Bridge maven plugin requires GCC 4.6 to be installed to compile C and Fortran Sources.
+The GCC-Bridge maven plugin requires GCC 4.7 to be installed to compile C and Fortran Sources.

-You will also need Java  Apache Maven 3.x.
+You will also need Java 1.8 and Apache Maven 3.x.

 On Ubuntu, you can install all required tools via `apt-get`:

 ```
-sudo apt-get install maven gcc-4.6 gcc-4.6-plugin-dev gfortran-4.6 gcc-4.6.multilib
+sudo apt-get install maven gcc-4.7 gcc-4.7-plugin-dev gfortran-4.7 gcc-4.7.multilib
 ```

 ## Compiling